theacodes/structy/README.md

 > Be fast, be clever

+If you want something far more thought out and comprehensive I'd suggest checking out things like [Kaitai Struct](https://kaitai.io/).

 ## Using structy

 Like protobuf and other complicated data exchange libraries, structy uses a *schema*.
 Structy's schemas use Python's syntax (so it can be lazy and re-use Python's parser):